How Much Does Custom Software Development Cost in 2026? [Complete Guide]

 5. Manage technical debt proactively

 Quick fixes save time today but create compounding costs tomorrow.
-Regular code reviews, scheduled refactoring, and comprehensive documentation prevent technical debt accumulation.
+Following best practices in software development, including regular code reviews, scheduled refactoring, and comprehensive documentation, prevents technical debt accumulation and reduces long-term costs.
 While proactive management requires upfront investment, it dramatically reduces long-term software development costs through faster feature development and fewer bugs.

 6. Invest in automated testing